fortyninemaps/picogeojson/README.md

 # -> Point(coordinates=[1.0, 3.0])
 ```

-GeoJSON objects are constructed in Python using namedtuples with `tostring()`.
+GeoJSON objects are constructed in Python and serialized with `tostring()`.

 ```python
 picogeojson.tostring(